Using Healthy Eating to Lower Cancer Risk

 How Does Eating Healthy Reduce Cancer Risk?

 Start learning about the relationship between nutrition and cancer risk.
-Discover how everyday dietary decisions can affect your health, and find out how to take a proactive approach to managing your risk for cancer.
+Discover how everyday dietary decisions can affect your health, and build new healthy eating habits to help manage your risk for cancer.

-Being active and managing your weight can play a huge role in minimizing your risk for cancer.
-Get educated about weight management, and learn how to make the small changes that can make big differences in your health.
+Healthy eating helps in managing your weight, which can play a huge role in minimizing your risk for cancer.
+Get educated about weight management, and learn how to start eating healthy with small, simple changes that can make big differences in your health.

 While many Americans know that heavy drinking can lead to health problems, awareness is limited regarding the link between alcohol consumption and cancer risk.
 Even small amounts of alcohol can increase your cancer risk.
 For cancer prevention: it’s best not to drink.

 Eating a diet that is high in sugar can lead to a number of health issues including diabetes, organ problems, and excess weight – all of which can put you at a greater risk for cancer.
-Learn about the link between sugar and cancer risk, and make smart decisions about eating foods that are high in sugar.
+Learn about the link between sugar and cancer risk, and make healthier decisions about your sugar consumption.